asistex/Sublime-Text-Arduino-Package/README.md

 * Open Sublime, load a file .ino .
 Click on the right bottom corner of Sublime and select from the list **arduino**

+Open Sublime, load a file .ino, click the label on the statusbar at the right corner and select **arduino** from the list.
+   If the statusbar is hidden then goto **Main menu > View > Syntax**

 ***Carlos.
 Asistex***